tunjid/Tiler/docs/implementation/primitives.md

 * `Tile.Request.Off`: Stops collecting from the backing `Flow` for the specified `query`.
-The items previously fetched by this query are still kept in memory and will be in the `List` of items returned.
+The items previously fetched by this query are still kept in memory and will be in the `TiledList` of items returned.
 Requesting this is idempotent; multiple requests have no side effects.